As magical as they look from afar, deer can wreak havoc year round in most parts of the country, but winter months are often the hardest for deer.

-And finally, garden writer, designer and photographer Derek Fell included this piece in a recent issue of The Avant Gardener.
+And finally, garden writer, designer and photographer Derek Fell included this piece in The Avant Gardener.

 Deer Control at Cedaridge Farm . . .
 The new home and test gardens for Avant Gardener is located next to a large county park with a big deer population.
 The best deer repellent has proven to be Liquid Fence, an organic formula that combines powdered rotten eggs with a garlic concentrate and a bacteria that completes its life cycle during the fermentation process.
 It is best purchased as a concentrate, adding one cup to a gallon of water.
 In this form it is resistant to an inch of rain after spraying on plants, but its repellent effect can be extended up to four weeks by adding a ‘sticking agent’ such as coconut oil.
 The most efficient method of application is with a three-gallon capacity backpack sprayer.
 Even a large area like an acre or two can be protected in a few minutes of spraying.
 Although the product has a strong odor when first applied, once it dries it not noticeable except to deer.

 Have you had any success in deterring deer?
 If so, we’d love to hear about it!